 It is also the best option if your lawn is filled with weeds or moss to a point where they have totally taken over the entire garden.

-Before you begin doing anything be sure to analyse your soil.
+Before you begin doing anything be sure to analyze your soil.

 Why is soil analysis important?